supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-04.md

 ### Task 1: Validate High Availability

-In this task we will validate high availability for both the Web and SQL tiers.
+In this task, we will validate the high availability for both the Web and SQL tiers.

 1. In the Azure portal, open the **ContosoRG1** resource group.
 Select the public IP address for the web tier load-balancer, **ContosoWebLBPrimaryIP**.
 Select the **Overview** tab and copy the DNS name to the clipboard, and navigate to it in a different browser tab.

 1. The Contoso application is shown.
-Select **Current Policy Offerings** to view the policy list - this shows the database is accessible.
+Select **Current Policy Offerings** to view the policy list.
+This shows the database is accessible.
 As an additional check, edit an existing policy and save your changes, to show that the database is writable.

 1. Open an Azure Bastion session with **SQLVM1** (with username `demouser@contoso.com` and password `Demo!pass123`).
 Open **SQL Server Management Studio** and connect to **SQLVM1** using Windows Authentication.
 Locate the BCDRAOG (Primary) availability group, right-click and select **Show Dashboard**.
 Note that the dashboard shows **SQLVM1** as the primary replica.